keptn-contrib/servicenow-service/usecase/README.md

 ## Install the ServiceNow service on the keptn namespace

-- Subscribe the servicenow-service to Keptn sh.keptn.event.problem.open events by applying the distributor manifest:
+- Subscribe the servicenow-service to keptn sh.keptn.event.problem.open events by applying the distributor manifest:

 ```
 cd deploy